 - 1. Check that the side stand operates smoothly.
 If the side stand is stiff or squeaky, clean the pivot area and lubricate the pivot bolt with clean grease. - 2.
-Check the spring for damage or loss of tension.

-- 3. Sit on the motorcycle, put the transmission in Neutral, and raise the side stand. - 4.
+Check the spring for damage or loss of tension. - Sit on the motorcycle, shift the transmission to Neutral, and raise the side stand. - 4.
 Start the engine, pull the clutch lever in, and shift the transmission into gear. - 5.
 Lower the side stand all the way.
 The engine should stop as you lower the side stand.
 If the engine doesn't stop, have your motorcycle inspected by your dealer.